 What I Actually Tell My Buyers

-I tell them: buy when you're ready, buy what you can afford, and structure your loan so you can refinance cleanly if rates improve.
-Don't buy more house than you can handle at today's rate hoping that a refinance will bail you out — that's too much risk.
+I tell them: buy when you're ready, buy what you can afford, and structure your loan so you can refinance cleanly if rates improve, and structure the offer itself so you actually win the right house.
+Don't buy more house than you can handle at today's rate hoping that a refinance will bail you out.
+That's too much risk.
 But if you've found the right house at a payment that works for your budget, waiting for a rate drop that may or may not materialize is a gamble, not a strategy.

 The best time to buy is when you're financially ready and you've found a home that makes sense for your life.
 That's it.